kachow6/laravelExample/README.md

-# Sample Laravel Project
+# Sample Laravel Project From Scratch

-## Laravel Project From Scratch Guide - Kevin Chow 2018-09-16
+## Kevin Chow 2018-09-16

 Before you setup a new Laravel project, we need to setup a local PHP environment, which will be required for local testing/installation.
 Laravel has its own built in